You are here

 Low-income assistance program

 How does it work?
 All you have to do is fill out an application.
+(Our application is temporarily offline.
+See note above.)
 Be sure to list your adjusted gross income for the year and the number of dependents in your household as listed on your 1040 tax return.
 To be considered for the program, your income level cannot exceed 200 percent of the federal poverty line.
-Please check the income chart here to see if you qualify.
-Note: If your income is just above the federal poverty guidelines listed above, you may qualify for a low co-pay voucher.
-Contact us for more information.
+Please check the income chart below to see if you qualify:

 |Persons in family or household||Qualifying Income|